 If you want to make money through social media, then Facebook is definitely the place to start.
 It is the largest social network — and third most popular website — in the world.
 With billions of users, you’ll have no trouble finding an audience that will be interested in what you have to promote.
 In this guide, we’re going to look at specific tips you can apply to your Facebook marketing strategy to make money, as well as great resources that will help you make the best use of your time, inspire, and educate you so you can increase business revenue and/or personal income.
-(By the way, you may also be interested in our guides to making money on Twitter, YouTube, Instagram, Pinterest, iPhone/Android, Google+, and with display ad networks; you can subscribe to our newsletter to receive new monetization guides as we publish them.)
+(By the way, you may also be interested in our guides to making money on Twitter and how to make money on YouTube.

 Jump To Section: